kojiwell/deploy_havana/README.rst

 ----------------------------------

 * Goods
-   * You can start with single node and scale it to some extent.
+   * You can start with single node, which is the easiest, and then scale it to some extent.
    * Each step makes something good, with a little effort.
    * Debug is easier in some sense, because it's step-by-step, and you know it was working on the previous step.